vishgoki/Garbage-Classification-using-Tensorflow/README.md

 # Garbage-Classification-using-Tensorflow
 A convolutional neural network to classify garbage/trash.
+Built for working with a smart bin, on an edge device like a raspberry pi or an android device.
 Also included are files to convert the model to tflite to run with an android application.